tytydraco/yessleep/out/Ive_got_a_Walkman_that_plays_something_different_every_time_someone_uses_it_I_wish_I_never_knew_why.md

 "A Walkman?
 Are you serious, I didn't know you'd become a hipster," he said, laughing.

-"It's nothing, just a cool thing I bought a few days ago at a flea market.
+"It's nothing, just a cool thing I bought a few days ago at a flea market, I've linked it to these speakers.
 But forget it, it doesn’t work anyway."

 "Really?" and with that, he pressed the PLAY button.